C-L-D/weather-notification-mobile-app/plan.md

 - Have a notification appear on phone saying which medication to take and what the pollen count/pressure is
 - For migraine medication, send another notification after 72 hrs if the pressure is still aboove the trigger point
 - Have a refresh button to allow the manual request of data
+- Cache the data to minimise the requests made to the backend (React Query)

 ## Components required: